Block Paving Driveway Cost

 Want to know how much brick paving costs?

-Installing a block paving driveway, patio or path can be quite costly so it's important to get multiple quotes so you can compare block paving prices before you decide to go ahead with the work.
-The average cost is around £1,800.
+Installing a block paving driveway, patio or path can be pretty costly, so it's important to get multiple quotes so you can compare block paving prices before you decide to go ahead with the work.
+The average cost is around £1,800 for a fully block paved driveway.

 In this article we've broken down the costs of laying block paving bricks (otherwise known as paving blocks) as well as block paving cost per m2 - in terms of labour and materials.